-Cycling is an inexpensive, environmentally conscious, and healthy method of transportation popular in urban areas like Seattle.
+Cycling is an inexpensive, environmentally conscious and healthy method of transportation that’s popular in urban areas like Seattle.
 However, bike riders are subject to certain hazards that users of other types of transportation are not.
 For one thing, motor vehicles injure and kill thousands of cyclists every year in the United States.
-But automobiles and trucks aren't the only hazards that cause severe injury to bike riders, poor road conditions also send many riders to emergency rooms each year.
+But automobiles and trucks aren’t the only hazards that cause severe injury to bike riders; poor road conditions also send many riders to emergency rooms each year.

-The law firm of Pendergast Law has been serving Seattle area injury victims for over four decades and has won their clients substantial settlements.
-For more information about your legal rights and options, call (888) 228-3860 for a free consultation.
+The law firm of Pendergast Law has served Seattle-area injury victims for over four decades, and its attorneys have won its clients substantial settlements.
+For more information about your legal rights and options, call 888-539-9211 for a free consultation.

 With budget restraints and the weather of the Pacific Northwest, it is difficult to keep all of Seattle’s streets and roads in top condition.
 However, this is still the SDOT’s duty.

 Examples of SDOT negligence in road maintenance can include any of the following:

 - Lack of signage, barricades, etc., indicating construction or poor road conditions